How to Interview a Real Estate Agent in 3 Steps

 Why?

-Because it usually reveals an agent who isn’t genuinely interested in your needs.
+Because it usually reveals that an agent isn’t genuinely interested in your needs.

 Spotting this is easy if you know what to look for: